devsandeshnaik/stokcs/README.md

 - Display a **list of stocks** along with their current prices.
 - Real-time stock price updates by **polling an external API** every 5 seconds.
-- **Price increase and decrease** indicators with corresponding icons.
 - **SwiftUI** for building the UI, ensuring smooth, reactive user experience.
 - **MVVM** architecture for a clean separation of concerns.
 - **Combine** framework for handling real-time data streams and updates.